-1. Defined -
+6.1 Defined -

-- a Racing uniforms will consist of matching team T-shirts and slacks that simulate a jumpsuit or matching jumpsuits and will be worn on race days. - b.
-Dress Uniforms - should consist of a collared dress shirt, racing jacket (optional), and dress pants.
-This uniform will be worn at the first drivers' meeting and at all official functions.
+- 6.1.1 Driving Suit All Racing members in National Classes will wear approved racing driving suits while competing. - 6.1.2 Racing uniforms all non-racing crew members in National Classes will consist of wear matching team t-shirts and slacks or shorts that simulate a jumpsuit or matching jumpsuits and will be worn on race days. - 6.1.3 Dress Uniforms should consist of a collared dress shirt, racing jacket (optional), and dress pants.
+This uniform will be worn at the first drivers' meeting and at all official functions. - 6.1.4 Penalties Penalties for failure to conform to the above will be at the discretion of the Chief Referee with the minimum of a Yellow Card for the first offense.